Bachelor- und Masterarbeiten

 The aim of this project is to build one such checker (though we may limit the scope to a subset of the core type theory).
 To do so, you'll have to familiarise yourself with the rules of the core type theory and then define its abstract syntax and write a parser and typechecker.

 Familiarity with basic compilation techniques (parsing, abstract syntax, typechecking) is required.
 Experience with dependent type theories would be very helpful.
+The project is suitable for a master or strong bachelor student.

 The Lean theorem prover has a very flexible parsing mechanism which allows us to embed other languages into it.
-In this project, we'd like to use this mechanism to embed extensional Martin Löf type theory.
-This means you'll have to define the abstract syntax and type system of this type theory in Lean and write a parser and type checker for it.
+In this project, we'd like to use this mechanism to embed intensional or extensional Martin Löf type theory.
+This means you'll have to define the abstract syntax and type system of this type theory in Lean and write a parser type checker for it.
 (We aim to use the embedded type theory to simplify proofs about its categorical models.)

 A solid command of functional programming is required, as is familiarity with basic compilation techniques (parsing, abstract syntax, typechecking).
 Experience using theorem provers based on dependent type theory (e.g. Agda, Coq, Lean) would be very helpful.
+The project is suitable for a master or strong bachelor student.

 Lifting is a technique to produce hard instances of CNF formulas from easier ones.
 In a recent paper [1], a lower bound for proofs of certain lifted formulas in the regular resolution proof system was shown.
 For these formulas, upper bounds in a stronger proof systems related to clause learning [2] should be derived.